Kaiboom1000/Discovr/README.md

 1. Made using Glitch, (foremerly Fog Creek)
 2. Database for the project - Airtable
 3. I made the logo myself lol

+Version Plannings:
+V3: Future Update: Will bring ability to post stories.
+(Will work on the advertising as well.)

+V4: Lazar Update: Will bring ability to send friend requests (along with removing, blocking, and reported as well.)
+THe entire site will also get a modern, refeshed UI.

+V5: SKAR Update: Will bring ability to chat and call users (friends) and group chats.

+NOTE: All bugs will be fixed in the same update they were recongnized.

+Copyright 2024 - Discovr